 5. The management of the festival appoints an independent international jury.
 The jury will decide about awards and prices.
 The jury's decision is final, and the jury does not need to justify their decisions.

 The awards: Golden Lily for Best Film (10,000 euro), Award of the City of Wiesbaden for Best Director (7,500 euro).
-Award of the Federal Foreign Office for Cultural Diversity (4,000 euro).
+Award for Best Documentary (4,000 euro).
 The award money for the Golden Lily Award, will be paid out to the film producer.
 In case more than one co-producer from Central or Eastern Europe (s. list of eligible countries) is attached to the film, the prize money will be split proportionally between the parties.
 Co-producers from other countries will not receive prize money.
-The Award of the City of Wiesbaden and the Award of the Federal Office for Cultural Diversity are paid out to the film directors.
+The Award of the City of Wiesbaden and the Award for Cultural Diversity are paid out to the film directors.
 The prize money will be handed out personally in cash during the festival or will be transferred via bank transfer to the account of the winner within six months after the festival.

 6. After a film's entry into competition has been publicly announced, a withdrawal of the film is no longer possible.